01. Introduction: Why the hell is Edelweiss Air so expensive?

 10. Air Canada Rouge A321 economy class Toronto to San Diego

-Despite getting nearly 6 full hours of sleep the night before this flight, it wasn’t near enough the amount that I needed to walk into to the airport with a smile on my face this morning.
+Despite getting nearly 6 full hours of sleep the night before this flight, it wasn’t near enough the amount that I needed to walk into to the airport with a smile on my face.
 This journey to Lisbon and back had been a long one so far, and all the jetlag and lack of quality sleep was starting to catch up with me in a big way.
-I love flying, but nothing would’ve made me happier than sleeping for 15(ish) more hours.
+I love flying, but nothing would’ve made me happier than sleeping for 15(ish) more hours before having to give Air Canada Rouge A321 economy class a try for the very first time.

 Toronto, Canada (YYZ) – San Diego, CA (SAN)